inveniosoftware/docs-invenio-rdm/docs/customize/vocabularies/funding.md

 #### OpenAIRE projects dataset import

-You can fetch the latest `project.tar` [OepnAIRE Research Graph dump](https://doi.org/10.5281/zenodo.3516917) and then import it directly using the following command:
+You can fetch the latest `project.tar` [OpenAIRE Research Graph dump](https://doi.org/10.5281/zenodo.3516917) and then import it directly using the following command:

 !!! warning "Long and blocking operation"
     Note that the import process is done synchronously and the ROR dataset is